-- Add smoked turkey, charred onion, corn, carrots, celery, bay leaf, garlic, salt, pepper, red pepper flakes and bring to a boil then simmer for at least 2 hours.
+- Add smoked turkey, charred onion, corn, carrots, celery, bay leaf, garlic, salt, and pepper, bring to a boil, then simmer for at least 2 hours.
 I simmer mine from anywhere between 12-24 hours.

 - Let the stock cool.
 Strain the stock into a large bowl.
 Pull the smoked turkey meat off the bones and reserve for later.
 Let stock sit overnight in the fridge.

 Make the greens

 - In a large pot, add a tablespoon of olive oil and the sliced onions.
 Season with half the paprika.
 Saute until tender.